matthewvolk/mint-sms/README.md

 * Script prompts user for username and password
 * Script returns value of account names and account balances
 * Script only runs on local
-* No Twillio integrations

 #### TO DO:
 * Bypass 2-Factor-Auth ...legally
-* Test to see if my account balances are refreshed automatically so that in the morning, I am provided with the most up to date balances.
-If this is not the case, I will need to use the built in class method mint.initiate_account_refresh() before the script runs every day.
+* Utilize mint.initiate_account_refresh() before the script runs every day to refresh account balances.
+Cron this, so that it runs at 1:00 AM daily.
 * Figure out how to run this from an AWS serverless instance.
 Then test the same functionality on Google Cloud Platform and Microsoft Azure to measure cost and performance benefits.
+[Currently WIP: AWS]
-* Figure out how to run Python cron jobs from the cloud server
+* Figure out how to run Python cron jobs from the cloud server.
 * Figure out how to run web-scraping jobs from a cloud server.
 I guarantee there are going to be huge issues with the package dependencies being moved from running on my local to running on a cloud.
+Trying to solve this by localizing the mintapi package

 ## Usage:

 ```
 1. $ git clone
+2. $ cd mint-sms/
+3. $ python3 subprocess-mint.py
 ```

 Running the script from the terminal will initiate the following sequence of events: